olsenfromhell/Java-Automation-Project/README.md

 Welcome to my automation project!

-This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern.
+This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern and Page Object model.
 The following technologies and frameworks are utilized in this project:

 - Selenide: For browser automation and UI testing.